cloud-native-toolkit/terraform-provider-clis/README.md

-# Terraform Provider Gitops
+# Terraform Provider CLIs

 Terraform provider to populate a Cloud Native Toolkit gitops repo with a new ArgoCD application.
 Currently, this provider is a simple wrapper for the `gitops-namespace` and `gitops-module` commands in the [igc](https://github.com/cloud-native-toolkit/ibm-garage-cloud-cli) cli.

 The provider serves two purposes with this version: